TheGabicoding/html-portfollio/README.md

 # html-portfollio
-This repository have the projects that i've made with html in the Angela Yu's fullstack development course
+This repository have the projects that I made with html in the Angela Yu's fullstack development course